 Watch: Sciatica Treatment Video

 But before you utilize any of the coping techniques described below, locate a dark, secluded room.
 Next, engage in 2 to 3 minutes of controlled breathing; then you are ready to begin.

-As you likely know by now, the location of your sciatica symptoms can vary based on which one of your sciatic nerve roots is pinched or irritated.
+As you likely know by now, the location of your sciatica symptoms can vary based on which of your sciatic nerve roots is pinched or irritated.
 So it’s possible to experience symptoms in a variety of places; such as your calf, foot, or hamstring (and symptoms may be experienced in multiple locations at once).

 2. Sensory splitting to relieve chronic sciatic pain

 Pain is not the only sensation that is associated with chronic sciatica—you may also feel burning, numbness, or tingling.
-If you experience multiple kinds of sensations at once, you can try the coping technique known as sensory splitting.
+If you experience multiple sensations at once, you can try the coping technique known as sensory splitting.

 As the name implies, this technique involves separating multiple sciatica-related sensations into individual sensations.
 For example, if you are experiencing both pain and a burning sensation, try to separate the two and focus only on the sensation of heat.